precice/precice.github.io/pages/docs/fundamentals/fundamentals-output-files.md

 ## precice-MySolver-events.json

 Recorded events with timestamps.
-See page on [performance measurements](TODO).
+See page on [performance analysis](tooling-performance-analysis).

 ## precice-MySolver-events-summary.log

 Summary of all events timings.
-See page on [performance measurements](TODO).
+See page on [performance analysis](tooling-performance-analysis).

 ## precice-postProcessingInfo.log